 Get lower prices by agreeing to spend a fixed hourly amount on compute services for one or three years.

-Optimise savings across select services
+Optimize savings across select services

 Save on your terms

 Choose a one-year or three-year term.
-Set your plan's hourly amount with personalised recommendations based on your recent usage.
+Set your plan's hourly amount with personalized recommendations based on your recent usage.
 Pay in full up-front or pay in part each month at no additional cost.
 Apply savings across subscriptions, resource groups, management groups or entire Azure accounts.